 INTORQ has production sites in Aerzen (Germany), Shanghai (China), Atlanta (the U.S.) and Pune (India) and produces approximately 1 million brakes and clutches per year.
 INTORQ has annual revenues of around EUR 57 million and nearly 300 employees.

 The combination with INTORQ, creates a leading industrial brake company with a full range of high-quality industrial brakes in an expanded number of growth markets in Europe, China, the U.S. and India.
-The realisation of the targeted EUR 2 million run rate for cost synergies as per the end of 2020 is on track.
+Kendrion realised the targeted EUR 2 million run rate for cost synergies as per the end of 2020.